crowdllama/vibebridge/README.md

 **Expose Apple Foundation Models as an Internet Server**

-VibeBridge is a Swift-based HTTP server that exposes Apple's Foundation Models to the Internet, providing a REST API interface for AI model interactions.
-This project bridges the gap between Apple's local AI capabilities and web-based applications, allowing you to serve AI responses over HTTP.
+VibeBridge is a Swift-based HTTP server that exposes Apple's Foundation Models to the Internet, providing a REST API interface for LLM model interactions.
+This project bridges the gap between Apple's local AI capabilities and web-based applications, allowing you to serve LLM responses over HTTP.
+This is a proof-of-concept (PoC) to explore making AI models accessible on the Internet and potentially through a P2P network like [crowdllama](https://github.com/crowdllama/crowdllama).

+[Apple Foundation Models](https://developer.apple.com/documentation/foundationmodels) are part of [Apple Intelligence](https://www.apple.com/apple-intelligence/), Apple's on-device AI system.
+These are offline, local language models that run directly on Apple devices including iPhones, iPads, and Macs.
+They provide powerful AI capabilities while maintaining privacy by keeping all processing on-device, with no data sent to external servers.

 ## Overview

 VibeBridge transforms Apple's Foundation Models into a web service, making it possible to:
-- **Serve AI responses over HTTP** - Access Apple's AI models from any web application
+- **Serve LLM responses over HTTP** - Access Apple's AI models from any web application
 - **Ollama-compatible API** - Use the same API format as Ollama for easy integration
 - **Local AI with web accessibility** - Keep your AI processing local while exposing it to the internet
 - **Simple deployment** - Single binary that runs as a web server